Academic Program Guide

 - The Evolving Influence and Role of Audience

-- The Evolving Cultural Function and Purpose of Theatre
+- The Evolving Cultural Function and Purpose of Theater

-- The Social Necessity of Theatre in the Evolution of Western Culture
+- The Social Necessity of Theater in the Evolution of Western Culture

-This class is not intended to replace grade-level Language Arts coursework.
-This course is offered in alternating years.
-Please check forecasting cards for offering status.
+This course is not intended to replace grade-level Language Arts coursework.

 Yearbook (Publications)